 5-year BS-MS Program

 The 5-year program in Computer Science combines two degrees: a B.S. in Computer Science with an M.S. (with thesis) in Computer Science.
-This program is competitive and admission is based on overall academic performance, letters of recommendation, and statement of purpose.
+This program is competitive, and admission is based on overall academic performance, letters of recommendation, and a statement of purpose.

-Current Illinois Computer Science students enrolled in the College of Engineering with a junior standing (must have at least one year left of their undergraduate study after they are admitted into the program) who maintain a superior academic performance are eligible to apply for this program.
-Students admitted to this program will receive both degrees once all requirements for both degrees have been successfully completed.
-Transfer students entering the CS undergraduate program their junior year are also eligible to apply to this program.
+Current Illinois Computer Science students enrolled in the College of Engineering with senior standing (must have the Spring semester left of their undergraduate study after they are admitted into the program) who maintain a superior academic performance are eligible to apply for this program.
+Students admitted to this program will receive both degrees once all requirements for both degrees have been completed.
+Transfer students entering the CS undergraduate program in their junior year are also eligible to apply to this program.

 Note: Students who are seniors follow the standard application process for the MS program.